ethier-lab/AxoNet/README.md

 To watch the model train on the dataset, run main.py and sit back.

 ## Dependencies
 Python 3, matplotlib, numpy, skimage, PIL, scipy, keras, and tensorflow.
+We recommend [Anaconda](https://www.anaconda.com/distribution/) for dependency management